dxw/brandbook/docs/brandbook.md

 ## Google Docs font

-An alternative font used in shared Google documents is Montserrat.
-It’s the closest match to Founders Grotesk.
+An alternative font used in shared Google documents is [Work Sans.](https://fonts.google.com/specimen/Work+Sans) It’s the closest match to Founders Grotesk.

 ## Tips for good typography